 Take, for example, Uber.

 Uber is such a classic example of improving customer experience.
 Uber discovered its biggest customer pain point – The wait time.
 They realized that customers were using this wait time to judge their overall customer experience.
-This meant they had to fix this big-ticket item to deliver excellent customer experience.
-Uber analyzed the gaps that existed and figured out how to create a great experience the customer as well as the driver.
+This meant they had to fix this big-ticket item to deliver an excellent customer experience.
+Uber analyzed the gaps that existed and figured out how to create a great experience for the customer as well as the driver.

 Artificial Intelligence (AI) to Measure Customer Experience

 By now, you already have understood that customer experience is a great driver of growth, but it can be the greatest source of risk if it fails.

 Today’s customers have entered into an omnichannel world.
 Customer insights are emerging as one of the main tools for CX measurement and enhancement.
 Data is becoming complex, so is customer behavior.
 However, this complexity is exactly the reason why AI can unearth so much value across the customer experience.

 Customer Experience Managers, Marketing Managers, Brand Managers, and customer-facing employees cannot be expected to know the customer experience across their entire journey.

 This is where AI comes into the picture.